SSLeay

 SSLeay is an open-source SSL implementation.
 It was developed by Eric Andrew Young and Tim J. Hudson as an SSL 3.0 implementation using RC2 and RC4 encryption.
-The recommended pronunciation is to say each letter s-s-l-e-a-y and was first developed by Eric A. Young ("eay").
-SSLeay also included an implementation of the DES from earlier work by Eric Young which was believed to be the first open-source implementation of DES.
-Development of SSLeay unofficially mostly ended, and volunteers forked the project under the OpenSSL banner around December 1998, when Tim and Eric both commenced working for RSA Security in Australia.
+The recommended pronunciation is to say each letter, S-S-L-E-A-Y; the "eay" comes from the initials of author Eric A. Young.
+SSLeay also included an implementation of DES from earlier work by Eric Young which was believed to be the first open-source implementation of DES.
+Development of SSLeay unofficially mostly ended, and volunteers forked the project under the OpenSSL banner around December 1998, when Hudson and Young both began working for RSA Security in Australia.

 SSLeay

 SSLeay was developed by Eric A. Young, starting in 1995.
 Windows support was added by Tim J. Hudson.
 Patches to open source applications to support SSL using SSLeay were produced by Tim Hudson.
 Development by Young and Hudson ceased in 1998.
 The SSLeay library and codebase is licensed under its own SSLeay License, a form of free software license.
 The SSLeay License is a BSD-style open-source license, almost identical to a four-clause BSD license.

 SSLeay supports X.509v3 certificates and PKCS#10 certificate requests.
 It supports SSL2 and SSL3.
 Also supported is TLSv1.

 The first secure FTP implementation was created under BSD using SSLeay by Tim Hudson.

 The first open source Certifying Authority implementation was created with CGI scripts using SSLeay by Clifford Heath.